How Should We Then Write? Fresh Perspectives to Start the New Year

 God is up to Good Even When Life Gets You Down

 In her many uncomfortable hours of labor, my wife nearly squeezed the foam out of a red stress ball, which read:

 “God is up to Good Even When Life Gets Your Down”

 In many ways, this has become my mantra heading into 2021.

 I don’t know why certain things turn out the way they do.
 I don’t always have an answer or explanation for the tragedies and cloudy days of life.
 But as a Christian and a writer, I’ve learned that it’s not about having all the answers.
 It’s not even about asking all the right questions.
 It’s about being honest about what I know and don’t know and daring to trust that God knows more than I do.

 In this life, I’ll get knocked down and sometimes get it wrong.
 But I keep writing, keep living, and keep looking to my God for strength, always sharing what is true and holding on to all that is good because I know where my hope comes from.

 There are good if not incredible days to come.
 Why?
 Because the best storytellers payoff what they set up, and I truly believe that God has a plan for this next chapter of the story… and it’s good, my friends.
 It may not be easy, but it’s good if we're willing to fight for it.

-That said, welcome to a new year, storytellers.
-Thank you, subscribers, for all of your support and feedback.
+That being said, welcome to a new year.
+And thank you to all of my subscribers for all of your support and feedback.
 I look forward to sharing with you a bevy of new perspectives to spark your writing and encourage your creative process in the days to come.